durrante/AzureImageBuilder/ZerotoHero/readme.md

 	• Ensure image lifecycle and validation controls are in place.
 	• Ensure that source content is locked down and not available to public (licences, organisational information)
-	• Use Windows 11 Multisession from the marketplace with M365 Gen2
+	• Use Windows 11 22H2 Multisession + M365 Apps Gen2 Image from the marketplace
 	• Install the following applications:
 		○ Google Chrome
 		○ Visual Studio Code